Holy shit, I am getting all the false data, how to stop Google Analytics to track my own visits?

 6. Click on Add Filter

 7. Enter Any Filter Name which you can remember later like “Exclude Internal Traffic“

-8. Filter Type – By default it will be Predefined, let it be, “Custom” is for advanced multiple filter.
+8. Filter Type – By default, it will be Predefined, let it be, “Custom” is for advanced multiple filters.

 9. Filter Type – Select Exclude

 10. Select Source or Destination – Select traffic from the IP addresses, as we don’t want to track the views from those IP’s.

 11. Select Expression – Here, you need to select “that is equal to“

 12. IP Address – Enter your IP address, which you have browser earlier from what’s my IP.